telerik/ajax-docs/controls/spreadsheet/data-binding/providers/using-a-data-provider.md

 You can use one of the providers supplied in the Telerik.Web.UI assembly, or you can implement your own.

-The Telerik.Web.UI assembly defines the **Telerik.Web.UI.SpreadsheetDocumentProvider** provider, which can be used to bind the **RadSpreadsheet** to the most common excell file formats.
+The Telerik.Web.UI assembly defines the **Telerik.Web.UI.SpreadsheetDocumentProvider** provider, which can be used to bind the **RadSpreadsheet** to the most common excel file formats.
 The provider uses the [RadSpreadProcessing library](http://docs.telerik.com/devtools/aspnet-ajax/controls/spreadprocessing/overview) internally.

 To bind **RadSpreadsheet** to a provider, you can either set its **Provider** property at runtime, or set the **ProviderName** property declaratively.